 Example use cases

-Below are examples bucket access policies for various use cases.
-You can use these examples as templates to create your own bucket access policies tailored to your specific needs.Full access to a specific bucket for one user
+The following examples show bucket access policies for common scenarios.
+Use them as templates and adapt the principals, resources, and conditions to your own buckets.Full access to a specific bucket for one user

 This policy grants full access to a specific bucket for one user.
 It has two statements:- The first statement allows the specified user to perform all S3 actions on the bucket and its contents.

-- The second statement denies all other users from accessing the bucket and its contents.
+- The second statement denies all other users access to the bucket and its contents.

 Full access to a specific bucket for one user